enesyugan/PIER-CodeSwitching-Evaluation/README.md

 A brief description of your project.
 Explain what it does, why it matters, and any key details that make it unique.

 _For example:_
-> This repository is a fork of the [jiwer](https://github.com/jitsi/jiwer) library with added functionalities and modifications for X task.
-The project is designed to calculate word error rates (WER) and other metrics for evaluating automatic speech recognition (ASR) systems.
+> This repository is a fork of the [jiwer](https://github.com/jitsi/jiwer) library with added functionalities and modifications for PIER task.
+It enables calculating Point of Inerest Error Rate (PIER).
+The usage is the same as in WER/CER by jiwer.

 ## Features